modlfo/VultModules/README.md

 - **Tohe**: simple tone control to change the character of the sound.

 - **Trummor**: semi-modular drum synthesizer that can be combined with different sound and noise sources to create percussive sounds.

+- **Tangents**: a screaming filter based on the Steiner-Parker structure.

 New modules coming!